dnl-data/recipe_etl_pipeline/README.md

 * **PostgreSQL Integration:** Loading the cleaned and normalized dataset into PostgreSQL data warehouse.

-* **Data Validation & Quality Checks:** Applying SQL constraints (NOT NULL, FOREIGN KEY) to maintain data integrity and ensure referential integrity between related tables.
-Execute test queries (aggregate, filter, join) to ensure data consistency and identify any anomalies or errors during the ETL process.
+* **Data Validation:** Applying SQL constraints (FOREIGN KEY) to maintain data integrity and ensure referential integrity between related tables.

 * **Indexing & Performance Optimization:** Setting up indexes for frequently used columns such as recipe_id, ingredient_id to ensure fast querying and reporting, speeding up searches and aggregations for complex queries and table joins.

+* **Test Queries:** Ensuring data consistency and identify any anomalies or errors during the ETL process.

 ## ERD Schema